2011, July

 8. What are the provisions for rental increases?
 How much prior notice will be given?

-9. Are the tenants required to pay a percentage of the property taxes?
+9. Are tenants required to pay a portion of the property taxes for the building?

 10. What types of insurance coverage, in what amounts, are you required to carry?